 Linda's partner was receiving NHS Continuing Healthcare but this had recently been refused.
 Linda believes that the review panel were not provided with full details of her partner's care needs by their care home.
 She contacted our Helpdesk for more information about what should be provided and the appeals process.
-She was signposted to Beacon as the drugs he needed immediately and provided details of another pharmacy that stocked the other drug.
-He was then able to go ahead and collect the prescriptions and go to his GP surgery to get a doctor's note.
+She was signposted to Beacon as the appropriate specialist in the field.
+We also provided details of organisations that could provide free advice and information in this specific area.
+Linda was given the information she needed to carry out an appeal and get further advice from a specialist agency should it be required.